History of Punting

-Jack's pioneering introduction of pleasure punts on the College Backs and upper river was incredibly successful, embraced by the locals and University students so whole-heartedly, that by the early 1920s punting had overtaken every other boating activity in Cambridge.
-Indeed, Jack's punts were so well crafted that they were in demand across the country within just a few years.
+Jack’s introduction of pleasure punts to the College Backs was embraced by both the locals and the students of Cambridge University so whole-heartedly that by the early 1920s punting had overtaken every other boating activity in Cambridge.
+In addition, Jack's punts were so well crafted that they were in demand across the country within just a few years.

 Jack Scudamore died in 1938 (see obituary below), but enthusiasm for punting in Cambridge lived on.
 At the outbreak of the Second World War, Scudamore’s Punting Company’s fleet of watercraft for hire consisted of 71 punts, and 45 canoes.

 Following Jack’s death, the company was bought by George Reynolds.
 During the 1920s, George had begun to hire out punts on the Upper River, towards Grantchester, from the garden of his Mill Lane hotel, the Belle Vue.

 After his acquisition of Scudamore’s, George moved his previous operations to what had been the site of two corn-grinding watermills (the King’s Mill, and Bishop’s Mill) in Mill Lane, until their demolition in 1928 after flour production there ceased.
 Here, George had the current main boat shed built, establishing our Boatyard.

 Both the Belle Vue (today, The Graduate Cambridge) and Scudamore’s were bought from the Reynolds family in the early 1970s, by a multi-national hotel group.
 Then, in the 1990s, the hotel group sold Scudamore’s to its current independent owners.